 Mr. Anthony Cheshire SC, Barrister, 8 Wentworth Chambers

 Anthony was called to the English Bar in 1992 and practised at the bar in London before coming to Sydney in 2003.
-He practices from the 8th Floor Wentworth Chambers.
-He has a broad range of practice, in particular in the general commercial, corporations, insolvency, insurance, equity, probate and professional negligence fields.
+He practices from the 8th Floor Wentworth Chambers in a broad range of areas, but with a particular focus upon general commercial, corporations, insolvency, wills and estates, equity, charities, associations, inquiries, property, licensing, insurance and professional negligence.
 He has extensive experience in relation to the internal affairs of corporations and associations and has acted for a variety of commercial, sporting, recreational, religious, political and other bodies and their members.
-He has been a barrister for over 25 years and was appointed Senior Counsel in 2015.
+He has been a barrister for over 30 years and was appointed Senior Counsel in 2015.

 Ms. Aditi Rao, Barrister, Level 22 Chambers